 Whilst I’m still setting the blog date to the dates of our trip, I’m writing this in a beautiful harbour called Salinas in Puerto Rico and it’s 6 pm on a Sunday evening (18th June).
-Music is drifting across the harbour from a very lively restaurant, and the evening speed boats who pass by and sticky beak at all the sailing boats, with their extremely load Spanish music blaring (loud enough to compete with a Livid concert) have yet to start their evening beat!
-So, now the scene is set I’ll continue the journey from the last post when we were still based at Luperon, in the Dominican Republic.
+Music is drifting across the harbour from a very lively restaurant, and the evening speed boats who pass by and sticky-beak at all the sailing boats, with their extremely loud Latin music blaring out (loud enough to compete with a Livid concert) have yet to start their evening beat!
+So, now the scene is set I’ll continue the journey from the last post when we were still based at Luperon, in the Dominican Republic:

 We’d just got back from our 3-night inland trip to the mountains and Puerto Plata – here are some photos that I didn’t post from the old town where General Luperon once resided.
 It was very pretty, complete with a beautiful fort, cathedral, museums and square covered in pigeons (I hope I got the boys to wash their hands after their 45 minute frenzy of feeding and having them sit on their heads!)